NannyML/nannyml/docs/quick.rst

 .. image:: ./_static/perf-est-guide-syth-example.svg

-We see that the drift we observed is likely to have a negative impact on performance.
+The results indicate that the model's performance is likely to be negatively impacted at the second half of 2019.

 Detecting Data Drift
 ====================

-NannyML makes it easy to compute and visualize data drift for the model inputs.
+NannyML allows for further investigation into potential peformance issues with it's data drift detection functionality.
+See :ref:`data-drift-practice` for more details.

-See :ref:`data-drift-practice`.
+An example of using NannyML to compute and visualize data drift for the model inputs can be seen below:

 .. code-block:: python